Ishana: Pañchabrahma

 The Pañchabrahmas are five specific aspects of Shiva collectively taken together.
 These aspects include Sadyojata, Vamadeva, Aghora, Tatpurusha, and Ishana.
 Each of these aspects are glorified in their own mantra in the Pañchabrahma Mantrani present in the Taittiriya Aranyaka (TA 10.17-21).

 These aspects of Shiva are often depicted in five-faced Lingams which Stella Kramrisch states are physical equivalents of the five Pañchabrahma Mantrani, with each face of the five-faced lingams corresponding to one of the Mantras and representing a particular manifestation of Shiva.

 As one of the Panchabrahmas, Ishana is the source of spontaneous grace directed to all beings and to all worlds.

 Vastu Shastra

 According to Vastu Shastra, it is auspicious for homes and offices to be situated in the northeast.
 North is the direction wealth resides, associated with Kubera, while East is the direction where knowledge resides, associated with Indra.
 For this reason, Ishana symbolizes the culmination of both knowledge and wealth.

-Buddhism and Shinto

-He is a chief among the gods of Paranirmitavaśavarti, the sixth heaven of the Kāmadhātu.

-According to the Ainōshō, there is a theory that this deity is synonymous with Pāpīyas as well as the Shinto deity Izanagi.
-The Jinnō Shōtōki also states that there is a theory that the names of Japan's primordial creator gods Izanagi and Izanami are the same as the Sanskrit names Īśāna and Īśānī.

-Īśānī is Īśāna's consort.
-According to the Secret Storehouse Records (祕藏記) she is flesh white in color and wields a spear.